Lord Botetourt (statues): 1772 statue

 The rear is a bas-relief of two women personifying Britannia and Virginia or America exchanging olive branches above the sacred flame of liberty on the altar of peace, which bears the word "Concordia".
 The personification is depicted as an Indian princess who possesses a bow and a quiver of arrows but lacks a feathered headdress, anticipating a neoclassical model of this personification that would appear several decades later.

 The original installation in the Capitol, located between the building's wings in its loggia, was surrounded by an iron railing that had been shipped from England with the statue.
 The 1772 statue has sustained substantial damage since the late 1780s due to vandalism – including by students of the college – and the elements.
 The nose was lost, the head has fallen off several times, and its right hand is missing.
 It has been on display in the Earl Gregg Swem Library since 1966.

 American Founding Father Edmund Randolph described the statue as "not more admired for its exquisite workmanship than for being a memorial of a statesman more than great, because truly honest".
-Art historian Wayne Craven found the sculpture's styling as within the Baroque tradition, commenting on its similarities to Hyacinthe Rigaud's "grandiose" portraits of Louis XIV.
+The art historian Wayne Craven found the sculpture's styling as within the Baroque tradition, commenting on its similarities to Hyacinthe Rigaud's "grandiose" portraits of Louis XIV.
 He also held that the statue demonstrated "Baroque grandeur" prior to the period of "effeminate Rococo refinement".
-The architectural historian Marcus Whiffen – noting the substantial damage to Lord Botetourt's likeness and his missing right hand – positively appraised the original statue in 1958, comparing it to the portraiture of painter Joshua Reynolds.
+The architectural historian Marcus Whiffen – noting the substantial damage to Lord Botetourt's likeness and his missing right hand – positively appraised the original statue in 1958, comparing it to the portraiture of the painter Joshua Reynolds.
 The formal stance is a mirror image of that of the King's in a portrait that hung in the Governor's Palace.